AdobeDocs/dynamic-media-classic.en/help/using/exporting-assets-from-dmc.md

 The following behavior results when a large selection of various asset types are fed into the exporter:

-* All asset types which cannot be exported are removed from the list before job submittal
+* All asset types that cannot be exported are removed from the list before job submittal
-* If a conversion is requested, all types which can be converted are, and all others are exported as original
+* If a conversion is requested, all types that can be converted are, and all others are exported as original